indraridwan/Stock_Analysis_AI/README.md

 # Stock_Analysis_AI
-Proyek Stock_Analysis_AI dirancang untuk melakukan analisis fundamental dan teknikal pada pasar saham (IHSG).
-Proyek ini mengintegrasikan data keuangan historis dengan pendekatan Multi-Criteria Decision Analysis (MCDA) dan model Machine Learning (XGBoost & Neural Networks) untuk memberikan perspektif investasi yang lebih terstruktur.

-Proyek **Stock_Analysis_AI** dirancang untuk melakukan analisis fundamental dan teknikal pada pasar saham (IHSG).
-Proyek ini mengintegrasikan data keuangan historis dengan pendekatan **Multi-Criteria Decision Analysis (MCDA)** dan model *Machine Learning* (**XGBoost** & **Neural Networks**) untuk memberikan perspektif investasi yang lebih terstruktur.
+The **Stock_Analysis_AI** project is designed to perform fundamental and technical analysis of the Indonesian Stock Exchange (IDX/IHSG).
+This project integrates historical financial data with a Multi-Criteria Decision Analysis (MCDA) approach and machine learning models (XGBoost & Neural Networks) to provide a more structured investment perspective.

 ## Project Structure